chuan-su/klartext/backend/API.md

 In order to access secured resources, a security token is required to be obtained.

-A security token grant users access to secured resources, such as create post, delete post.
+A security token grant users access to secured resources, such as create example, delete example.
 And it is required to be set on `HTTP Request Header` when accessing secured resources.

   * [PUT /api/users/auth](#put-apiusersauth)